Blog – Posted on Tuesday, Feb 26

 21. Pushing the Limits by Katie McGarry

 Something terrible happened to Echo Emerson one night, and she can’t quite remember all the details herself.
 This should keep her too preoccupied to notice Noah Hutchins, the hot loner, when she goes back to school.
 But two things are undeniable when Echo and Noah are together: they’re both broken.
 And when they’re with each other, even they can’t deny the chemistry that they have.
-With a healthy dose of angst and drama along the way, Katie McGarry knows how to pull heartstrings as she weaves a mesmerizing story about two teenagers who should be completely mismatched for each other, but aren’t.
+With a healthy dose of angst and drama along the way, Pushing the Limits knows how to pull heartstrings as Katie McGarry weaves a mesmerizing story about two teenagers who should be completely mismatched for each other, but aren’t.